-Internet of things (IoT) is a collection of many interconnected objects, services, humans, and devices that can communicate, share data, and information to achieve a common goal in different areas and applications.
-IoT has many implementation domains like transportation, agriculture, healthcare, energy production and distribution.
-Devices in IoT follow an Identity Management approach to be identified in a collection of similar and heterogeneous devices.
-Similarly, a region in IoT can be defined by an IP address but within each region each entity has a unique.
+Internet of things (IoT) is a collection of interconnected objects, services, people, and devices that can communicate, share data, and information to achieve common goals in different areas and applications.
+IoT can be implemented in many different domains including transportation, agriculture, healthcare, energy production and distribution, and many other areas that require things to communicate over the Internet to perform business tasks intelligently without human involvement.
+Devices participating in IoT typically follow an Identity Management (IM) approach to be identified in a collection of similar and heterogeneous devices.
+A region in IoT can be defined by an IP address, however within that region each entity has a unique ID by which it is identified.

-The purpose of IoT is to transform the way we live today by making intelligent devices around us perform daily tasks and chores.
-Smart homes, smart cities, smart transportation and infrastructure etc. are the terms which are used in relevance with IoT.
-There are many application domains of IoT, ranging from personal to enterprise environments [1].
-The applications in personal and social domain enable the IoT users to interact with their surrounding environment, and human users to maintain and build social relationships.
-Another application of IoT is in transportation domain, in which various smart cars, smart roads, and smart traffic signals serve the purpose of safe and convenient transportation facilities.
-The enterprises and industries domain encompass the applications used in finance, banking, marketing etc. to enable different inter- and intraactivities in organizations.
-The last application domain is the service and utility monitoring sector which includes agriculture, breeding, energy management, recycling operations, etc.
+The purpose of IoT is to transform the way we live today by enabling intelligent devices around us to perform daily tasks and chores with minimal human intervention.
+Smart homes, smart cities, smart transportation and infrastructure etc. are the terms which are used in relevance to IoT.
+The concept of IoT has also been adopted in many sci-fi TV shows, cartoons, and movies and though it seems very difficult to accomplish, but it is a fact that many facets of IoT will be realized in the near future.
+There are various application domains for IoT, ranging from personal to enterprise environments [1].
+The applications in personal and social domains enable the IoT users to interact with their surrounding environment and other human users to maintain and build social relationships.
+Another application of IoT is in the transportation sector, in which various smart cars, smart roads, and smart traffic signals serve the purpose of safe and convenient transportation facilities.
+The enterprise and industries domain of IoT encompass the applications used in finance, banking, marketing etc. to enable different inter- and intra-activities in organizations.
+The last application domain is the service and utility monitoring sector which includes agriculture, breeding, energy management, and recycling operations, etc.

-The IoT applications have seen rapid development in recent years due to the technologies of Radio Frequency Identification (RFID) and Wireless Sensor Networks (WSN).
-The RFID enables the tagging or labeling of every single device, so as to serve as the basic identification mechanism in IoT.
-Due to WSN, each "thing" i.e. people, devices etc. becomes a wireless identifiable object and can communicate among the physical, cyber, and digital world [1].
+IoT applications have seen rapid development in recent years primarily due to emergence of newer technologies like Radio Frequency Identification (RFID) and Wireless Sensor Networks (WSN).
+RFID enables the tagging or labeling of every single device, so as to serve as the basic identification mechanism in IoT.
+Due to WSN, each "thing" (e.g., people, devices etc.) becomes a wireless identifiable object that can communicate among the physical, cyber, and digital worlds [1].

 The rest of this paper is organized as follows.
-Section II describes the three-layer IoT framework and architecture.
-In Section III, the security issues corresponding to different security principles and the nature of IoT devices are presented.
-The section also contains the security issues that are associated with each layer of IoT.
-Section IV discusses recent research that attempt to address the security issues in IoT by some countermeasures.
-Section V gives the big picture of all the examined work done in IoT.
-Section VI addresses the future directions that can be taken in light of the current status of IoT security.
-Finally, the paper is concluded in Section VI.
+Section 2 describes the three-layer IoT framework and architecture.
+In Section 3, security issues corresponding to different security principles and the nature of IoT devices are presented.
+This section also contains the security issues associated with each layer of the IoT.
+Section IV discusses recent research works that attempt to address the security issues in IoT by suggesting countermeasures.
+Section 5 provides the big picture of all the security-related examined work in IoT.
+Section 6 addresses the future directions that can be taken in light of the current status of IoT security.
+Finally, the paper is concluded in Section 7.